 Natural gas odor in Arlington prompts concern

-ARLINGTON, Texas - Students in Arlington are being kept indoors because of a natural gas odor in the city.
+ARLINGTON, Texas - Students in Arlington were kept indoors on Tuesday because of a natural gas odor in the city.

-But it's just a precaution.
-Officials said there is no citywide gas leak.
+But it was just a precaution.
+Officials said there was no citywide gas leak.

 What we know: